webdevterri/webdevterri/README.md

 # Hello, World!
 My name is Terri.
 I go by **webdevterri**.
+## What I'm up to
 I'm currently going through Scrimba's Frontend Developers Course, where I'll review HTML and CSS and learn advanced JavaScript and React JS.
 I actually already finished the free JavaScript course and it was amazing.
-So amazing tha I subscribed to Scrimba Pro.
+So amazing that I subscribed to Scrimba Pro.
 I highly recommend it!
+I will be posting my own (customized) projects here as repos.
+## Who am I?
 I'm an idea person.  :thought_balloon:  :thought_balloon:  :thought_balloon: I have tons of ideas (notebooks filled with ideas).
 I imagine working with others remotely through Github to create tools that others will find useful and enjoy.

 ### Goals & Interests:

+#### Using JavaScript
+I want to create utility web apps and browser extensions.

+Also, I like to build websites.
+I've made many WordPress sites but I'm in the process of moving away from WordPress and going back to static sites that I code from scratch.
+I think WordPress is excessive for a lot of people's needs and want to help people move back to using static sites, when appropriate.

 #### Using Python
 I'd like to use Python to make tools/software for making art, music and writing (ie. datamoshing, abstract art, experimental stuff, etc.) Also, I would like to make automation tools and bots (not for spamming!)